-In this tutorial, we will learn how to make a health bar for your player.
-You will design a simple health bar using paint, import it into Unity and use it in your game.
+In this tutorial, we will design a simple health bar using paint, import it into Unity and use it in our game.
 Let’s get started.

 Designing the health bar.